 Today is my last day with kids this year.
 It always takes a while for the realization to hit me.
 But it sure is a great time of year for me.
 No new stories lately, but as long as you don't mind re-runs, here goes.

-This weekend's story is another one from Mandy who wrote 1900's Cameo a few weeks ago.
+This weekend's story is another one from Mandy.
+Again haven't heard from her in a while, but I'd love to.
 She is a wonderful writer and I know you'll enjoy...

 Oh no, oh no, oh no. I was in so much trouble.
 I hurried to remove the bird from the roaster, and watched in horrified stupor as my hand opened and jerked away.
 I had been in such a rush that I hadn't taken the time to put my whole hand over the potholder, as a result I had wrapped my index finger around a 320 degree wire handle.
 My left hand dipped sharply and the bird took an unexpected final flight down to my freshly washed kitchen floor and skidded across the waxed surface.

 The dogs that had stayed out of my way while I was cooking found this temptation too great.
 Before I had even plunged my hand into a sink-full of cold water, left over from the breakfast dishes, the dogs were messily dividing up their plunder.
 I started to yell for them to go away, then gave up.
 My finger was already starting to blister, and I now had no idea what I was going to do for dinner.

 If I hadn't gotten that ticket this morning after getting into that fender-bender I might have run up to the grocery store for a rotisserie chicken or two, but I was now a little leery of driving until David checked out the car.
 Plus, it was snowing and I knew that the driver-side headlight was out.